leadcoin-reboot/leadcoin/README.md

 http://www.leadcoin.net

+Copyright (c) 2013-2014 Leadcoin Developers

 Copyright (c) 2009-2013 Bitcoin Developers
-Copyright (c) 2013-2014 Leadcoin Developers

 What is Leadcoin?
 ----------------
 Leadcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 0.5 minute block targets
- - Subsidy is cut in half every 1 months.
- - ~1000 million total coins
+ - Around 1,000,000,000 coins will be mined
- - 3840 coins per block
+ - Block reward: 3840 coins initially, halving every 86400 blocks
- - everyday to retarget difficulty
+ - Block target: 30 seconds
+ - Difficulty retargets every block (DigiShield)
+ - No Premine

 For more information, as well as an immediately useable, binary version of